-The last part of this 3-part story is a WIP that my friend Lola Gentry-Dey and I worked on jointly several years ago.
-We never finished it.
+The last part of this 3-part story is a work-in-progress I have never finished.

-I decided to post it to coincide with the month that will lead us to Halloween.
+All the same, I decided to post it to coincide with this month’s lead-in to Halloween.

 ~ 3 ~